lelylan/dev/README.md

 = Introduction

 Lelylan Dev Center site is the official site where all documentation, examples, libraries, showcases and general information related to Lelylan APIs are collected.
 Learn more about at {Lelylan Ded Center}[http://dev.lelylan.com/]

 = Requirements

-This site is bilt with {nanoc}[http://nanoc.stoneship.org/].

-Ruby ~> {1.9.2}[www.ruby-lang.org/en/]
+Ruby ~> {1.9.3}[www.ruby-lang.org/en/]

 = Installation